• Skip to main content

 📍 Location: Sultanahmet, Istanbul

-Insider’s Note: If you’re planning to visit Topkapi Palace, the earlier you arrive, the better.
-I always recommend arriving at the palace gates by 9:00 AM when it opens — or even better, start your morning at Hagia Sophia around 8:00 AM and then head over.
-By midday, the Treasury and Sacred Relics sections often develop long queues, and exploring the narrow corridors of the Harem can become uncomfortably crowded.
-Early birds definitely get the best experience here!
+Insider’s Note: If you’re planning to visit Topkapi Palace, the earlier you arrive, the better the experience.
+I strongly recommend being at the palace gates right at 9:00 AM when it opens — or even better, starting your morning at Hagia Sophia around 8:00 AM and heading over afterward.
+By midday, long queues tend to form at the Treasury and Sacred Relics sections, and the narrow corridors of the Harem can become uncomfortably crowded.
+Early visitors enjoy a noticeably calmer, more rewarding visit.

 History of the Topkapi Palace